Our list of 8 Best Water Purifiers in India (2021) right below will ease your job to put the seal on simply the best product.

 RO purification results in loss of all the natural essential minerals of the water.
 The water purifier comes equipped with mineraliser technology which adds back all the natural minerals to the water.
 This ensures that the water tastes good and has a balanced pH.

 Another very important feature of the water purifier is the dedicated hot water faucet.
 The purifier comes with two different faucets, one for normal water and the other one for hot water.
 The hot water temperature can be adjusted to 45 degrees or 80 degrees.

 Although, the water purifier is a bit expensive, but that is because of the advanced features it has to offer.
-If budget isn’t a constraint for you, then look no further, AO Smith Z9 is probably one of the best water purifiers in India to choose from.
+If budget isn’t a constraint for you, AO Smith Z9 is probably one of the best water purifiers in India to choose from.

 The Kent Pearl is another stylishly designed water purifier from Kent.
 The Kent pearl comes with a multistage purification process of RO+UV+UF+TDS.
 This means that you don’t have to worry about any dissolved impurities, bacteria, viruses, or other contaminants anymore.

 The water purifier also comes with an inbuilt TDS controller with patented mineral RO technology.
 It helps in maintaining the essential minerals in the water, also ensures that water is safe to drink and has a great taste.

 Kent is one of the most trusted water purifier brand in India and has a Pan India Service network of more that 1500 service centers.
 So, you get nothing less than prompt service with dedicated and trained service professionals.

 If you are looking for a reverse osmosis water purifier, then this purifier stands tall among the competitors.
 With Kent’s technology and trust, this is one of the best buys.

 - Advanced 7 stages of water purification through RO+UV+MF